nadigerdivya/Interview_Questions/README.md

 22. Difference between arrow function and regular function?
 When to choose between them?
 23. What is callback hell in javascript?
 24. What are the advantages and disadvantages of closure?
 A: https://dev.to/provish/closures-in-javascript-5fab
+25. What is github? why it is used?
+What is your day to day activity with github?
+26. What is DOM?
+Which data structures it will use?
+27. What us concurrency module in Javascript?
+28. Why we cannot change the value of Const in javascript?
+A: Talk about Reference by value.

 HTML and CSS
 ---------------
 1. Tell the priority of css when same css applied with tag name and class name?
     A: class will take priority.
+2. What is Specificity in CSS?
+3. What is the specificty of this line?
+    <div class='', id='', style=''></div>
+    A: style will take higher priority.
+(Inline style)
+4. Give me 5 features of HTML?
+5. What is HTML Semantics?
+6. What is Box model in CSS?
+7. What is the differemce between px and percentage?
+When to use what?
+8. What is difference between padding and margin?
+9. What is 1rem?
+Why it is used?

 ReactJs